11 Supreme Court Decisions That Have Affected US Patent Laws In Past Decade

-MedImmune appealed the Supreme Court which finally rejected two arguments presented by Genentech.
+MedImmune appealed to the Supreme Court, which finally rejected two arguments presented by Genentech.
 Justice Scale gave the opinion of the court:

 Gen-Probe had held that a patent licensee in good standing cannot establish an Article III case or controversy with regard to validity, enforceability, or scope of the patent because the license agreement “obliterate[s] any reasonable apprehension” that the licensee will be sued for infringement.
 Id., at 1381.
 The Federal Circuit affirmed the District Court, also relying on Gen-Probe.
 427 F. 3d 958 (2005).
 We granted certiorari.
 546 U. S. 1169 (2006).